Masu811/cstacs/README.md

 `evaluateMeasurementCampaign` fits theory functions to the peaks and calculates line-shape parameters (currently only Gaussian fit to single spectra).

-`freeMeasurementCampaign` gives the occupied memory back to the system (google `memory leak` if you don't know what that why this is necessary).
+`freeMeasurementCampaign` gives the occupied memory back to the system.

 The flags `verbose` and `debug` can be used to get additional information during evaluation like peak parameters (verbose) or fit results (debug).
 Be careful though with larger measurement campaigns, as the output quickly becomes too much.